Result

-Linear regression is a statistical method for modeling the relationship between a dependent variable (Y) and an independent variable (X).
-It finds the best-fitting straight line through the data points.
+Linear regression models the relationship between a dependent variable (Y) and independent variable (X) by fitting the best straight line through the data using the least squares method.

 |---|---|---|